 "Me, too," I said, "I'm glad you made it home, too."

 We were standing in front of the hallway mirror, eyes locked, sharing the old three-part handshake as we said goodnight.
 I couldn't let go of him, his big meaty grip.
 He looked younger than me, more muscular, darker complected.
 We could be twins, I used to think, but not anymore.

 The next morning, Saturday, Mai Lin served breakfast.
 I watched her stealing glances at Bruno as she moved around the table.
 He pretended not to notice.
 That night, in bed, I mentioned it to her.

 "I saw you looking at Bruno this morning.
 Be careful, Babe."

 She stared at me, head cocked, concern in her eyes.
 "No, Rocky, I no look at him, not like you think.
 He scare me some, and he familiar, like I know him from long time ago.
 Vietnam, maybe, when I little girl."

 "I know," I said.
 "Just be careful around him.
 I know how he used to be, but I don't know him now, not really, so I'm warning you, is all.
 Be careful."

-"Okay," she said, but fifteen years together said she wasn't really hearing me.
+"Okay," she said, but 15 years together said she wasn't really hearing me.
 Mai Lin came to America in 1976 at age twenty-two.
 I met her five years later.
 She'd always made her own decisions, and that was fine, but it got her in trouble sometimes when she didn't think things through.
-This was one of those things that she wasn't thinking through.
+This was one of those things she wasn't thinking through.
 Bruno was a stranger in our home.
 I don't believe Mai Lin fully understood the danger in that.